List of NCAA Division I lacrosse programs

-The following is a list of the 78 schools who field men's lacrosse teams and the 133 schools who field women's lacrosse teams in NCAA Division I competition, plus two schools that have planned to begin fielding Division I women's lacrosse teams in 2026.
+The following is a list of the 78 schools that field men's lacrosse teams and the 134 schools that field women's lacrosse teams in NCAA Division I competition.

-Conference affiliations are current for the 2026 NCAA lacrosse season.
+Conference affiliations are current for the 2027 NCAA lacrosse season.

 Future conference moves noted in this page reflect lacrosse seasons, which take place in the calendar year after a conference change takes effect.